MHassan47/Workable/README.md

 # Workable

-A job board that allows users to create, save or apply for job postings, search for ideal jobs by title, location, or company!
+A job board that allows users to create, save or apply for job postings, search for ideal jobs by title, location, or company

 ## Tech Stack